May 11, 2022

-Are you looking for a complete iptables tutorial?
+Are you looking for a complete iptables tutorial for your VPS?
 Stay put.
 In this article, we will show you how to install and use iptables on the Ubuntu system.
-By learning about this Linux firewall tool, you can secure your Linux VPS using the command-line interface.
+By learning about this Linux firewall tool, you can secure your VPS using the command-line interface.

 Simply put, iptables is a firewall program for Linux.
 It will monitor traffic from and to your server using tables.
 These tables contain sets of rules, called chains, that will filter incoming and outgoing data packets.